 The implications for anyone tracking AI search visibility are uncomfortable but important.

-Third, multi-engine monitoring is non-negotiable.
+Multi-engine monitoring is non-negotiable.
 ActiveCampaign's ChatGPT disappearance would look catastrophic in a single-engine dashboard.
 In a multi-engine view, it is clearly a ChatGPT-specific anomaly: the brand still appears on 4 of 5 engines.
-Without multi-engine context, you cannot tell whether a drop is universal (a real problem) or engine-specific (a nuisance).
-As of March 2026, AEO platforms that monitor fewer than 5 engines are giving you an incomplete picture by design.
+Without that context, you cannot tell whether a drop is universal (a real problem) or engine-specific (a nuisance).

 What You Can Do About It

-• Prioritize the engines that matter most to your audience.
+- Prioritize engines by stability and traffic.
 Claude is the most deterministic (stable citations, predictable behavior).
 ChatGPT is the most volatile but also the highest traffic.
-Your AEO effort should account for each engine's sourcing strategy and volatility profile.
+Your AEO effort should account for each engine's volatility profile.

 Methodology